srobo/recurring-tasks/README.md

 This allows the listing of task dependencies in the following ways:
  * By the name of the task
  * By a glob on the name of some tasks
- * By existing ticket number within the target trac instance, prefixed with an underscore rather than a hash so that it doesn't get treated as a comment by the yaml loader.
-For example: `_545`.